A Generalization Bound for a Family of Implicit Networks: Generalization of Implicit Networks

 [1]{ Under Assumptions~\ref{assumption: compact_support}--\ref{assumption: T_lipschitz_contractive}, for any $\theta \in \Theta$ and $\delta \in (0,1)$, we have

 with probability $1-\delta$. }

 We now state our main result. \begin{theorem}[Generalization Bound] \thmGeneralizationBound{main} \end{theorem}

 A few remarks are in order.
 First, we follow the generalization bound proof technique from~\cite{behboodi2022compressive}; however, the resulting bound \emph{does not} depend on the ``depth'' of the network as in~\cite{behboodi2022compressive}.
 The generalization error is upper bounded by a noise induced term and a complexity term which grows with the square root of the model’s complexity measured by the number of parameters $p$.
-Similar to most related works stated in Section~\ref{sec: related_works}, this uses a Lipschitz-based argument and the result is obtained by upper bounding the Rademacher complexity.
+Similar to most related works stated in Section~\ref{sec: related_works}, this uses a Lipschitz-based argument and the result is obtained by upper-bounding the Rademacher complexity.
 Our proof assumes Lipschitzness of the operator $T_{\psi}$ as well as boundedness and a Lipschitz condition on the loss function $\ell$.
-Finally, we note that the log term approaches 1 as $N \to \infty$, thus, the bound is $\mathcal{O}(1/\sqrt{N})$.
+We also note that the log term approaches 1 as $N \to \infty$, thus, the bound is $\mathcal{O}(1/\sqrt{N})$.
+Finally, the generalization bound in Theorem~\ref{thm: main_theorem} relies boundedness of the network parameters and outputs.
+This assumption should be understood as a theoretical condition on the admissible hypothesis class rather than a claim about the implicit behavior of unconstrained optimization algorithms.
+But we emphasize that the admissible parameter radius need not be small.
+The theoretical results hold for \emph{any} finite bound, and in practice the radius can be chosen sufficiently large so that the constraint is effectively inactive over the course of training.
+In this sense, boundedness serves as a technical device required for the covering-number argument rather than a restrictive modeling assumption.